fazeelT/CatalogSearch/README.md

 #### Table: Product search attributes
 ##### Attributes
 * uid(primaryKey)
-* searchTerm(not contain common words like the, a, an, and, or...)
+* searchTerm(not contain common words like the, a, an, and, or...
+LowerCased to ease search)
 * relevanceScore
 * searchTermFilter
 * productId